-In the decades I’ve been a best selling dream decoding expert and Dream Dictionary A to Z author, I have lost count of the number of messages I receive about spider dreams and requests to interpret their meaning.
+In the decades I’ve been a bestselling dream decoding expert and Dream Dictionary A to Z author, I’ve lost count of the number of messages I receive about what spider dreams mean.
 My response is always the same.
 To understand your spider dreams you need to start with the universal meaning and symbolism associated with spiders and then add in your own personal associations.
 In cultures around the world, spiders are rich with symbolism and contradictory meaning.
 They represent darkness and mystery but also productivity and power.
 Given their incredible ability to weave intricate, perfectly-constructed webs, they're known as creators — and therefore represent divine feminine energy (women are the creators of the world, after all!).
-They also represent knowledge, ingenuity and creativity: "Their bodies are shaped like the number 8 and they have 8 legs, symbolising infinite possibilities of creation," explained Shamanic Journey on its site.
+They also represent knowledge, ingenuity, and creativity: "Their bodies are shaped like the number 8 and they have 8 legs, symbolizing infinite possibilities of creation," Shamanic Journey explained on their site.
 Stories about spiders are commonly found in folklore, and they're thought of as spiritual by some.

-Although it is illuminating to know about the common symbolism and associations with spiders, absolutely crucial is how you feel about spiders in your waking life.
-If you are a spider fan seeing them in your dreams will have a more upbeat, just-go-with-the-flow interpretation.
-If, however, spiders bother and alarm you greatly and the web they weave to catch and poison their prey seems cruel rather than something inevitable they have to do to survive, your dreaming mind is using the spider symbol to alert you urgently to something very big and significant you need to deal with in your waking life.
+Although it’s illuminating to know about the common symbolism and associations with spiders, how you feel about spiders in your waking life is crucial to understanding what your dreams mean.
+If you’re a fan of spiders, seeing them in your dreams will have a more upbeat, just-go-with-the-flow interpretation.
+If, however, spiders bother and alarm you greatly and the web they weave to catch and poison their prey seems cruel rather than something inevitable they have to do to survive, your dreaming mind is using the spider symbol to alert you urgently to something significant you need to deal with in your waking life.
 To help you figure out what that important thing might be for you, here are some common spider themes with illuminating insight into why these creepy crawlers are spinning their way into your dreams.
 You’ll know when you hit on the right interpretation when you get an “aha!” moment of instant clarity.

-In his seminal book, Why We Sleep, Matthew Walker explains that during REM or rapid eye movement stage sleep where most dreaming happens, your brain exists in a unique state: without the flight or fight stress hormone noradrenaline which is present in other sleep stages as well as during waking hours.
-With this hormone absent your mind is free to dream stress hormone free about close encounters with a spider or getting trapped in a web.
-It’s only on waking that the cold sweat starts and you wonder what on earth it all means.
+In his seminal book Why We Sleep, Matthew Walker explains that during REM or rapid eye movement stage sleep where most dreaming happens, your brain exists in a unique state: without the flight or fight stress hormone noradrenaline which is present in other sleep stages as well as during waking hours.
+With this hormone absent, your mind is free to dream stress hormone-free about close encounters with a spider or getting trapped in a web.
+It’s only upon waking that the cold sweat starts and you wonder what on earth it all means.

-One way to interpret the appearance of a spider in your dream is to think about the webs that spiders spin oh so skillfully.
-The web could point to complicated relationships in your life or it could point to a situation or a specific relationship that is making you feel trapped.
+One way to interpret the appearance of a spider in your dream is to think about the webs that spiders spin.
+The web could point to complicated relationships in your life, or it could point to a situation or a specific relationship that is making you feel trapped.

-If fear has been a theme of your spider dream you need to figure out what or who in your waking life is limiting your freedom or making you feel vulnerable or paralysed.
+If fear has been a theme of your spider dream, figure out what or who in your waking life is limiting your freedom or making you feel vulnerable or paralyzed.
 Do bear in mind that more often than not this dream isn’t really about someone or something else but about an aspect of yourself that is self-sabotaging or stopping you from progressing as you should.

-The purpose of that web is to survive, a spider needs to catch its prey.
+The purpose of that web is to survive — a spider needs to catch its prey to eat.
 That said, if you see a spider (and especially a spider web) in a dream, you'll want to examine your life to see if you're in the midst of getting stuck in (or weaving!) a sticky trap of your own.
-Perhaps you have perfectly valid reasons for the reasons you are operating in a certain way in real life but do bear that in mind.
 "Spiders are associated with manipulation," explained Cynthia Richmond, author of Dream Power, in an interview with the Huffington Post.
 "Depending on the rest of the dream, the spider may indicate that the dreamer is being manipulated or that the dreamer is the manipulator."
 Analyze the situations that are weighing on you to suss out whether your dreaming mind is trying to alert you to some manipulation taking place in your own life.

-And if you dream of spiders in your bed, think about the symbolism of your bed.
-It is your space.
-It is intimate.
-It is where you can escape.
+If you dream of spiders in your bed, think about the symbolism of your bed: It’s your space.
+It’s intimate.
+It’s where you can escape.
 Your personal space or your privacy is being invaded in some way.
 This could be someone who is crossing a line in your waking life but again it could be your own negativity towards yourself and/or others.

-Spiders can certainly symbolise controlling male figures but there is a stronger traditional association with feminine power, and that extends to the dreamworld, too.
-"When you dream of spiders, chances are that it refers to feminine energy in your life," explained Spirit Animal on its site.
+Spiders can symbolize controlling male figures, but there’s a stronger traditional association with feminine power, and that extends to the dream world, too.
+"When you dream of spiders, chances are that it refers to feminine energy in your life," explains Spirit Animal.
 "This dream symbol could represent a woman you know or your own connection with qualities usually considered as feminine, such as receptivity, patience, creativity."
 The site advises you to pay attention to your reaction to the spider in the dream.
 If you're afraid of it or repelled by it, it may mean you're repressing feminine energy of some sort in your waking life — whether that means within yourself or from another person.

 Freud suggested that spiders in dreams represent the devouring mother who consumes her children through possessiveness or her ability to inspire guilt.
 Is there an overpowering female in your waking life or an aspect of your personality that is overpowering or making you feel guilty?
 Or does the spider represent the soaring creative potential of the feminine waiting to be unleashed within you?
 Psychologist Fritz Perls pioneered a dream interpretation technique called Gestalt which encourages you to ask symbols in your dreams what they mean.
 So talk to your dream spider.
 Ask her who she is and why she is spinning around you in your dreams.

-According to celebrity dream expert Lauri Loewenberg, quoted in Cosmopolitan, “bugs in dreams tend to symbolise something that is really bugging you in real life and spiders, in particular, point to deceit and lies.”
+As celebrity dream expert Lauri Loewenberg, told Cosmopolitan, “bugs in dreams tend to symbolize something that’s really bugging you in real life, and spiders, in particular, point to deceit and lies.”

-And of course spiders also spin those remarkable webs which if you take time to study are a true work of natural art.
+Spiders also spin webs, which if you take time to study are a true work of natural art.
 They are strongly linked with creativity.
-"A web is an artful construct," wrote Exemplore on its site.
+"A web is an artful construct," according to Exemplore.
 "Like the plot of a story, it requires both a birds-eye-view of the larger picture and a microscopic attention to detail."
 That said, seeing an ever-creative spider in a dream could mean you've got some creativity within yourself that you'd like to express.
-It could also represent a current or upcoming creative venture that's heavily on your mind.
+It could also represent a current or upcoming creative venture that's heavy on your mind.
 Take the spider as a promising symbol that you have what you need to move forward.
-Just remember to pursue your creative goals with patience, resilience and an eye for detail.
+Just remember to pursue your creative goals with patience, resilience, and an eye for detail.

-Destroying spiders in your dream could suggest that you are getting rid of something toxic in life but it could also suggest that something you are doing in real life is having a negative impact on your creativity.
-You think you are doing the right thing or that the only way out is drastic action but this could be making matters worse.
+Destroying spiders in your dream could suggest that you are getting rid of something toxic in life but it could also mean that something you are doing in real life is having a negative impact on your creativity.
+You think you’re doing the right thing or that the only way out is drastic action but this could be making matters worse.
 In dreams, as in waking life, peaceful resolution is always the best way forward.

 Spiders, being ever-so-patient and, of course, gifted with the magic of web weaving, are masterful in accomplishing their goals.
 So if you see a spider crawling along in a dream, it might represent the fact that you're making progress towards goals of your own.
-"In your dream, if the spider is crawling up a wall, it means that you are moving forward in your personal and professional life, and succeeding in a goal you are pursuing," wrote Hack To Sleep.
+"In your dream, if the spider is crawling up a wall, it means that you are moving forward in your personal and professional life, and succeeding in a goal you are pursuing," explains Hack To Sleep.
 "If the spider struggles on the way up, it could mean that you are hitting roadblocks along the way and need to persist or try new tactics."
 Take a dream like this as a sign that you should make like a spider and keep on truckin' when it comes to living your own dreams.’
-If you fall down you can climb right back up again.
-If your web is destroyed within you is all that you need to build things back bigger and better than before.
+If you fall down, you can climb right back up again.
+If your web is destroyed, build things back bigger and better than before.

-Last, but by no means least, when it comes to spiders in a dream, size matters.
-The bigger your dream spider the bigger spider-like energy is hanging over your waking life wanting you to notice it and do something about it.
-You really need to activate your spidey sense (intuition) and do something quickly about it before it really does consume you.
+Lastly, when it comes to dreams about spiders, size matters.
+The bigger your dream spider, the bigger spider-like energy is hanging over your waking life wanting you to notice it and do something about it.
+Activate your spidey sense (aka intuition) and do something quickly about it before it consumes you.
 This is especially the case if you have recurring dreams about spiders.

-Be sure to pay extra careful attention to what is going on in your waking life when spiders roam free in your dreams.
+Be sure to pay extra careful attention to what’s going on in your waking life when spiders roam free in your dreams.
 Your dreaming mind is using this wicked but wonderful symbol to get you to pay closer attention to something unresolved or which you need to face or integrate to evolve.
-That something could be a worry or a toxic attitude, situation or relationship.
+That something could be a worry or a toxic attitude, situation, or relationship.
 Or it could be your own spectacular creative potential just waiting for you to unleash it.
-It’s your spider dream and your life.
-You get to decide.
+It’s your spider dream and your life — you get to decide.